lukevin13/Maevarm/README.md

 Orchestra-working is the final working version of the project

 ## Flashing programs onto the M2
-Instructions vary across different operating systems:
+Instructions vary across different operating systems
 * One
 * Two
 * Three